linka-cloud/artifact-registry/README.md

     linka-cloud/artifact-registry
 ```

-See the [values.yaml](./helm/artifact-registry/values.yaml) for the available configuration options.
+See the [Chart's README](./helm/artifact-registry/README.md) for the available configuration options.

 <!--- ### Using the registry --->